Sturgeon, America’s forgotten dinosaurs, returning to Maine, Midwest, Florida

 These discoveries provide some hope for a fish that is among the world’s most threatened.

-But the U.S. sturgeon population is only a tiny fraction of what it once was — and the health of each species and regional populations vary widely.
+But the U.S. sturgeon population is only a tiny fraction of what it once was – and the health of each species and regional populations varies widely.

-While some white sturgeon populations on the Pacific Coast are abundant enough to support limited recreational and commercial fishing, Alabama sturgeon are so rare that none have been caught for years.
+While some white sturgeon populations on the Pacific Coast are abundant enough to support limited recreational and commercial fishing, Alabama sturgeon are so rare that none has been caught for years.

 Across America, dams still keep some sturgeon populations low by blocking ancient spawning routes.
 And the fish face newer threats such as rising water temperatures from climate change and the sharp propellers of cargo ships.